andreapetkova/bubble-chart/README.md

 ## Usage

 The chart displays a set of bubbles with X and Y coordinates specified in the `mockData` array.
-The size of each bubble is determined by a third value in the array.
+The area of each bubble is determined by a third value in the array.

 The chart also includes a set of X and Y axes, with tick marks and labels.
 The tick marks are spaced at intervals of 20, with the values labeled at each tick mark.